juhoinkinen/Annif-wiki/Achieving-good-results.md

 After getting these two to work you can move on to the ensembles, or try to get some of the other backends working. `omikuji` is highly recommended, as it tends to give excellent results with minimal (default) configuration. `fasttext` is another alternative to try, but a problem with fastText is that it has a lot of (hyper)parameters that need to be set just right to get good results.

+The `input_limit` is a common parameter of all Annif backends, which is simply the maximum number of characters of the input document that the backend uses in making suggestions.
+It can be used to base the suggestions only on the beginning part of a document, which can be very advantageous for long documents that have an abstract and/or introduction.
+For example for [JYU theses](https://github.com/NatLibFi/Annif-corpora/tree/master/fulltext/jyu-theses#theses-from-university-of-jyv%C3%A4skyl%C3%A4) a good value for `input_limit` is 5000.

 # 5. Configure an ensemble

 The basic backends alone do not usually give very good results, as they all have their weaknesses.
 Combining them into an ensemble can improve results quite a lot.
 It is easiest to start with a simple `ensemble` backend that just combines results from several backends by taking the mean of scores, i.e. letting the backends vote on what the best result is.
 However, don't expect a large improvement from this simple strategy - sometimes the results are better than for each individual algorithm, sometimes they are worse.
 The important step is to get combined results!